pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 ### Polling frequency

 :::caution
-The first polling call using `async.fetch` can be executed immediately after starting the task.
-The time between any subsequet polling calls must be >= 2 seconds.
-If called in intervals < 2 seconds a punishment time of 2 seconds will be added for each call up to 10 minutes.
-This means after the task has been finished, it will wait this additional time before it returns.
+The first polling call using `async.poll` can be executed immediately after starting the task.
+The time between any subsequet polling calls must be >= 3 seconds.
+If called in intervals > 3 seconds, a HTTP status `429` (Too Many Requests) will be returned.
 :::

 ## Complete a task